edwardgurney/baby-name-matcher/README.md

 - Assistance for generating random strings from [kishstats](https://www.youtube.com/watch?v=pt3k8pc8f0A&t=549s) on youtube.

+- The flow diagram for the concept stage of the project was done using [diagrams.net](https://www.diagrams.net/)

 ## **Acknowledgements**

-- My mentor Chris Quin for his continued support in my projects (also a mention to Precious who stepped in for Chris for one session for this project)
+- My mentor Chris Quin for his continued support in my projects (also a mention to Precious who stepped in for Chris for one session for this project).
-- My pregnant wife Rebecca for her continued support and looking after our daughter whilst I stress out and try and code.
+- My pregnant wife Rebecca for her continued support during many hours working through this course and looking after our daughter whilst I stress out and try and code.

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)